bernardolankheet/ZBX-GRA-COVID19/README.md

 Homologated:

-Zabbix 4.2.8, 4.4.4 and 4.4.7
+Zabbix 4.2.8, 4.4.4, 4.4.7, and 4.4.8

-Grafana 6.6.2
+Grafana 6.6.2, 6.7.1

 Required plugins:

 1) grafana-worldmap-panel - https://grafana.com/grafana/plugins/grafana-worldmap-panel
 2) alexanderzobnin-zabbix-app - https://grafana.com/grafana/plugins/alexanderzobnin-zabbix-app

-Import Template_Module_HTTP_LLD_W_Corona into Zabbix
+Import Template_Module_HTTP_LLD_W_Corona into Zabbix, including any hosts

-Create a host with the name "CORONA-COVID19", you can use the local interface (127.0.0.1: 10050) and the Hostgroup use the name "CORONAVIRUS" and link the template to the host.
-Wait for data collection, or use the function "Check now" in the item and in the LLD to speed up the collection
+Wait for data collection, or use the function "Check now" on the 3 HTTP Agents

-Imports the Dashboard in Grafana
+Import the Dashboard in Grafana

 When importing the Template into Garfana, select your Data Source.

+Note: It may take some time before Grafana starts to display things.
-Note: If the list does not appear in countries, check if the applications and items were generated in Zabbix.
+If the list does not appear in countries, check if the applications and items were generated in Zabbix.

 Macros: